The Best $2000 High-End Content Creation PC Build – September 2022

 If you’re looking to put together the ultimate video editing PC at a mainstream price, this is the guide for you!
 Rather than try to tweak gaming-focused builds to make them a better match for heavy Photoshop, Premiere Pro, and similar application use, just build one that’s designed for content creation from the start!
 Sure, you could game on this system, but the components have been chosen specifically to maximize application performance and minimize noise, which is what we think professional video editors will value the most.

-We think this CPU offers the absolute best value in an ultra-high-end processor, and will in fact be faster than the previous-gen 3950X 16-core in most applications, including Photoshop and Premiere.
+This CPU offers simply amazing content creation performance, and will be faster than AMD's best in most applications, including Photoshop and Premiere.

 Video Card –